sinewalker/sinewalker.github.io/pg/4-bit-rules.md

 Computing.
 Some people have lots and lots of rules but I'm a simple bloke, and can carry only about 4-bits worth in my head.

 None of these rules are my own invention.
 They are others' tips and advice, received and honed over about 30 years' experience in computing, since I began it as a hobby in primary school in the 1980's.
 Some of these rules are *also* applicable to Real Life.
-They are deliberately laconic (to make them easier to remember); I will [blog about them](/tags/4-bit-rules.html)  to expand and explain &mdash; especially the controversial-sounding ones like Rules 5 and 6.
+They are deliberately laconic (to make them easier to remember); I will [blog about them](/tags/4-bit-rules.html) to expand and explain — especially the controversial-sounding ones like Rules 5 and 6.

 `salt:` These are computing rules that *I* work by and recommend to others, though you should feel free to adopt only what you like, keeping Rule 0 in mind.

+Rules 0011 (3) and 1100 (c) are break-outs overcoming the 4-bit limit….

 ----